Gyde04/SimpleNetScan/README.md

 443/tcp  open  https
 ...
 ```

-HTML Report
+### HTML Report
 Generates a formatted HTML file with:

-Scan summary
+- Scan summary
-Detailed port listings
+- Detailed port listings
-Service information
+- Service information
-OS detection results
+- OS detection results

-🔒 Security Considerations
+## 🔒 Security Considerations

-Important Notes
+### Important Notes

-Only scan networks you own or have explicit permission to test
+- Only scan networks you own or have explicit permission to test
-Some scan types may trigger security systems
+- Some scan types may trigger security systems
-Use stealth scan options when network impact is a concern
+- Use stealth scan options when network impact is a concern

-Best Practices
+### Best Practices

-Obtain written permission before scanning
+- Obtain written permission before scanning
-Document all scanning activities
+- Document all scanning activities
-Review logs for unexpected behavior
+- Review logs for unexpected behavior
-Follow responsible disclosure practices
+- Follow responsible disclosure practices

-🤝 Contributing
+## 🤝 Contributing
 We welcome contributions!
 Please follow these steps:

-Fork the repository
+1. Fork the repository
-Create a feature branch
+2. Create a feature branch
-Commit your changes
+3. Commit your changes
-Push to
+4. Push to your fork
+5. Submit a pull request